AlyssonNeto/Gentse-Feesten-2013-iPad/README.md

 Gentse Feesten
 ==============

-iPhone application to look at the programme of the 'Gentse feesten'.
+iPad application to look at the programme of the 'Gentse feesten'.

 The Android version is available at https://github.com/swentel/gentsefeesten.